Gibbs-type Indian buffet processes: Black-box posterior inference

 \section{Black-box posterior inference}

-We propose a Markov chain Monte Carlo algorithm generalizing the procedure originally developed for posterior inference with the IBP by \citet{GGS2007} and \citet{meeds2007modeling}.
-We will see how these inference methods may be treated as a black-box, where implementing any subclass of the Gibbs-type IBP requires only the primitives $\primitive{n}{\cdot}{\cdot}$ given by \cref{eq:primitives}.
+We propose a Markov chain Monte Carlo algorithm generalizing the procedure for posterior inference with the IBP, originally developed by \citet{GGS2007} and \citet{meeds2007modeling}.
+We will see how these inference methods may be treated as a black-box, where implementing any subclass of the Gibbs-type IBP requires only several evaluations of the primitives $\primitive{n}{z_1}{z_2}$, given by \cref{eq:primitives}.